Shivansh-08/shopify-assignment/README.md

-# 📊 Shopify Analytics Dashboard - Xeno FDE Internship Assignment
+# 📊 Shopify Analytics

-This project is a **multi-tenant Shopify Data Ingestion & Insights Service** built as a submission for the **Xeno Forward Deployed Engineer (FDE) Internship**.
+This project is a **multi-tenant Shopify Data Ingestion & Insights Service** .

 The application allows **Shopify store owners** to connect their stores, ingest their sales data, and **visualize key business metrics** through a comprehensive and interactive dashboard.